redwoodjs/redwood/docs/docs/authentication.md

 :::tip how to tell if an integration is official

-You can tell if an integration is official if it's prefixed by the `@redwoodjs` namespace.
+Look for the `@redwoodjs` scope to tell if an integration is official.
 For example, Redwood's Auth0 integration comprises two npm packages: `@redwoodjs/auth-auth0-web` and `@redwoodjs/auth-auth0-api`.

 :::

-Other than bearing the `@redwoodjs` namespace, the reason these providers are official is that we're committed to keeping them up to date.
+Other than bearing the `@redwoodjs` scope, the reason these providers are official is that we're committed to keeping them up to date.
-You can set any of them up via the CLI's auth setup command:
+You can set up any of them via the corresponding auth setup command:

 ```
 yarn rw setup auth auth0